 1. Hank Williams Sr.

-Undoubtedly among the most famous music artists of all time, Hank Williams, Sr., is the most popular country musician on this list.
+Undoubtedly among the most famous music artists of all time, Hank Williams Sr. is the most popular country musician on this list.
 He was born in Mt.
-Olive, Alabama, in 1923 and lived in several other towns in Alabama throughout his youth.
+Olive, Alabama, in 1923 and lived in several other towns in the state throughout his youth.

 Related: For more like Hank, see our list of the best male country singers here.

 One of country music’s greats is Emmylou Harris.
 She is a singer, songwriter, and bandleader and has collaborated with innumerable famous musicians.

 Born in Birmingham, Alabama, to a military family, Harris was a high achiever who won a scholarship to a performing arts school.
 After a brief stint at college, her talent and passion drew her to New York City, where she entered the folk scene, performing at bars around Greenwich Village.

 She made her big label debut in 1975 with Pieces of the Sky.
 This was the beginning of a long and celebrated career that includes 14 Grammys, induction into the Country Music Hall of Fame, and many more honors.